1. Choosing your market

-We have a cohesive team of nearly 500 professionals deployed in over 30 key global capital markets.
-With our in-depth knowledge of the rules and regulations governing all of the world’s leading capital markets, we are well placed to help you navigate every phase of this critical and extremely complex process.
-So that you can choose the right market for your company.
+With our in-depth knowledge of the rules and regulations governing all of the world’s leading capital markets, we are well placed to help you navigate every phase of this critical and extremely complex process so that you can choose the right market for your company.

 Among the many services we can provide:

 Once you’ve decided to go public, you need to be in the right shape to begin the process – the sooner, the better.
 You’ll need to have a well-thought-out business plan and corporate and tax structure, a compelling equity story, and appropriate governance, financial and IT systems in place.
 From day one, you’ll need to be ready to address new requirements around regulatory compliance, operations, risk management, reporting, investor relations, and much more.

 All of this, of course, while continuing to run your day-to-day business efficiently and strategically.